SamanthaBooth81/foody-family/README.md

 - [The Pylot - Create Advanced User Sign Up](https://dev.to/thepylot/create-advanced-user-sign-up-view-in-django-step-by-step-k9m), used to help put together the registration view.

 ### Change Password
-- [Professional Cipher - How to Create a Change Password View | Django Tips #9](https://www.youtube.com/watch?v=00sdVcuYki0), used to help with the change password view
+- [Professional Cipher - How to Create a Change Password View | Django Tips #9](https://www.youtube.com/watch?v=00sdVcuYki0), used to help with the change password view.

 ### Stylling
 - [Unsplash - Landing Image](https://unsplash.com/photos/DoUgSMezLp0)